fengbainuo/XianJianSDL/README.md

 # Important!
 Due to uncertainty about copyright issues, I do not provide the game files that are **absolutely necessary** to play the game.
 They used to be available at http://update1.baiyou100.com/resource/Pal98rqp.zip , but the forum is no longer up, so the link doesn't resolve.
 You can find the same files on the *internet* in a certain *archive*

+You can also - and this is the recommended way - buy the game on Steam.
+As it has never been officially released in the west, the Steam version is only available in Chinese.
+That's fine however, you only need the game data, the translation is available in this repository.

 ## List of distros where the game works as expected using the binary:

 ![Static Badge](https://img.shields.io/badge/CentOS_Stream_10-purple) ![Static Badge](https://img.shields.io/badge/Debian%2013-blue)